star7js/jira-issue-tracker/README.md

 2. **Create a new API token:**
    - Click "Create API token"
    - Give it a descriptive label (e.g., "Jira Issue Tracker Desktop App")
    - Copy the generated token

+**For Jira Server/Data Center:**
+1. **Go to your Jira instance:**
+   - Navigate to Profile Settings → Security → API tokens
+   - Or use your admin's preferred method for API access

+2. **Create a new API token:**
+   - Follow your organization's process for API token creation
+   - Copy the generated token

 3. **Add to your `.env` file:**